Sidebar Site Navigation

 The Clinic is open to the public.
 A sliding fee scale is available for speech services based on financial need and UW student status.
 The Clinic is open from 7:30 a.m. to 4:30 p.m.,.
 Hearing services are available year-round.
 Speech services follow the University's academic calendar.

 The Clinic serves people of all ages and with a variety of communication, cognitive, hearing, and swallowing disorders.
 These include difficulties due to developmental disabilities, learning disability, stroke, traumatic brain injury, or other injuries and conditions, such as Parkinson’s and Alzheimer’s.
 Audiology services include hearing screenings, diagnostic evaluations, hearing aid evaluations and dispensing, hearing aid repairs, counseling concerning assistive listening devices, fitting custom earplugs, and vestibular assessment.

-The Clinic has four treatment rooms, two sound booths, and a testing room for speciality procedures, such as videonystagmography, auditory brainstem response, and nasal endoscopy.
+The Clinic has four treatment rooms, two sound booths, and a testing room for speciality procedures, such as videonystagmography, auditory brainstem response, and endoscopic assessments.
 Observation rooms with 1-way windows allow parents and family members, along with supervisors and student observers, to observe treatment sessions without intrusion.
 The Clinic is equipped with state-of-the art equipment and a comprehensive array of evaluation and intervention materials.

 The Division of Communication Disorders is an accredited graduate program by the Council of Academic Accreditation (CAA) of the American Speech-Language and Hearing Association (ASHA).